ZoomAscendion/Zoom/Requirement/Zoom_Platform_Analytics_System_Requirement.md

 **KPIs and Metrics in the Report**

--   Daily/Weekly/Monthly Active Users (DAU and WAU and MAU)
+-   Daily, Weekly and Monthly Active Users (DAU and WAU and MAU)

 -   Total meeting minutes per day